Composting Toilet Costs for Residential Construction

 1. Equipment Purchase

 • Self-contained units: $950–$2,200 per unit.
-These integrate the compost chamber with the seat and are ideal for remodels where floor structure can carry extra weight.
+These are ideal for remodels where the floor structure can support additional weight.

 2. Installation Labor